scheiber/saucesource/README.md

 ## Notable Features

 - Clean and easily-navigable user experience is designed to be fully responsive.
-Looks and works great on both desktop and mobile platforms.
+- Looks and works great on both desktop and mobile platforms.
-- Capabilities to add, edit, see information about, and delete sauces.
+- Ability to add, edit, see information about, and delete sauces.
 - Asks to confirm deletion of any sauce, to prevent unintentional user action and data loss.
 - "Sticky" navigation bar is always present on screen as user scrolls the page.
 - Assigns each sauce a "flame score" from 1 to 5 that is calculated based on the sauce's Scoville Heat Unit (SHU) rating.